 Using an electric whisk or stand mixer, beat the aquafaba and cream of tartar for about 8 minutes until stiff peaks have formed.

 Now slowly start folding the whipped aquafaba through the cooled chocolate mixture using a spatula.
-I recommend doing this in 3-4 increments as not to introduce all of the aquafaba at once.
+I recommend doing this in 3-4 increments so as not to introduce all of the aquafaba at once.
 This makes it more likely to deflate all the air you have incorporated during whisking.

 Next off into the fridge to chill and set with your delicious vegan chocolate mousse.
 Now you just need to wait patiently for it to set.